-The consolidated mean scores on both scales were analyzed using a between-group ANOVA and additional Post Hoc tests.
-Contrary to the hypothesis, there was not a significant difference between the mean disempowerment scores for each county, F(2, 177)=1.057, p=.35.
-However, there was a significant main effect for country-based differences on the empowerment scale.

-F(2, 177)= 4.033, p= .019.
-This result indicates that the empowerment scores do differ significantly between the countries.
-Use of the Scheffe Post Hoc test revealed a significant difference between Norway and Japan (p= .032), but not between the US and Norway or the US and Japan, as shown in Table 1.
-The results indicate that pornography in Norway, a country ranked first in gender equity among ninety-three countries, depicts women in a more empowering way than Japan, ranked 54 of 93 on the UN GEM.
+The consolidated mean scores on both scales were analyzed using a between-group ANOVA and then with a Scheffe Post Hoc test.
+In Hypothesis one, we proposed that Norway, the United States, and Japan, which differed in women's status, would also differ in how empowered the pornographic images were.
+The mean empowerment scores were 11.52 (SD= 1.79) for Norway, 10.75 (SD=1.91) for the United States, and 10.60 (SD=1.99) for Japan.
+There was a significant main effect for country-based differences on the empowerment scale, F(2,(177) = 4.033, p = .019, r = .21.
+As predicted, the results indicate that the empowerment scores do differ significantly between the countries, supporting the first hypothesis.
+Use of the Scheffe Post Hoc test revealed a significant difference between Norway and Japan (p=.032), but not between the US and Norway or the US and Japan.
+The results indicate that pornography in Norway, a country ranked first in gender equality among ninety-three countries, depicts women in a more empowering way than does Japan, ranked 54 of 93 on the GEM of the United Nations.
+In Hypothesis two, we proposed that Norway, the United States, and Japan, which differed in women's status, would also differ in how disempowering the pornographic images were.
+The means for these countries were 7.03 (SD=2.25), 6.55 (SD=1.35), and 6.88 (SD=1.89), respectively.
+Contrary to the second hypothesis, there was not a significant difference between the mean disempowerment scores for each county, F(2, 177) = 1.057, p = .35, r = .11.